-Black Box is generally kept at the back side of the airoplane for the security point of view.
-This Box is made of Titanium metal and is enclosed in a Titanium box which gives it strength to withstand any shock if it falls in sea or falls from the height.
+Black Box is made of Titanium metal and is enclosed in a Titanium box which gives it the strength to withstand any shock if it falls in the sea or falls from the height.

-In the year 1953-54, in view of the increasing incidences of Air accidents, it was thought to develop a device which can give information about the reasons for Plane accidents and might also help in saving planes from accidents.
+In view of the increasing incidences of aeroplane crashes, it was thought to develop a device which can give information about the reasons for Plane accidents and might also help in saving planes from accidents.
 Hence, a black box was invented.

-Earlier it used to be red in colour and was known by the name ‘Red Egg’.
-In the early days, its inner walls were black in colour, so it came to be known as a ‘Black Box’.
+Earlier the box was red in colour and hence the name ‘Red Egg’.
+The inner walls of the box were black in colour, so it came to be known as a ‘Black Box’.

 The Black Box has two separate boxes: